enyojs/ares-project/test/selenium/README.md

 ##### To run it

 * Before the teste execution, start the Ares IDE node server: `node ide.js -T`
-* Open under ares-project/test/selenium/xml-scripts/AresTestSuite file
+* Open under ares-project/test/selenium/xml-scripts/AresTestSuite file *with* "Open Test Suite" menu entry

   **Note: ** AresTestSuite is composed by the following TestCases; HelloWorldPreview, NewProject, FileOps, CheckTemplates and HelloWorldPhoneGapSettings.